-We are used to seeing Liam Neeson as one of the heavyweights of Hollywood but the Irish star admits he took his weight loss “too far” for his latest role.
+We are used to seeing Liam Neeson as one of the heavyweights of Hollywood but the Irish star admits he once took his weight loss “too far”.

 Neeson shed a whopping 10kg for his part in the 2016 Martin Scorsese drama Silence.
 That is one and half stone if you prefer.